|A Healing Trip to Suncheon|

 Major Tourist Sites

-Suncheon is home to many beautiful natural tourist sites like mountains, fields, rivers, and the sea.
-While you are at the International Garden Exposition, we recommend visiting the Suncheonman Bay Ecological Park, the Suncheon Drama Set, Songgwangsa and Seonamsa temples, and other major tourist sites in the area.
+Suncheon is home to many beautiful natural attractions like mountains, fields, rivers, and the sea.
+While visiting Suncheon Bay Garden, we recommend visiting Suncheonman Bay Ecological Park, the Suncheon Drama Set, Songgwangsa and Seonamsa temples, and other major tourist sites in the area.

-While you are visiting the International Garden Exposition, make sure to visit the Suncheonman Bay Ecological Park.
-Expansive fields of reeds wave back and forth with the wind boasting splendid green in the summer and golden hues in the autumn.
+The expansive field full of reeds waving back and forth with the wind boasts splendid green colors in the summer and golden hues in the autumn.
 The area is visited by 200 or so species of migratory birds every year.
 If you are lucky, you will see a fantastic group dance of hundreds of migrating birds.
 Go up to the observatory to get a birds-eye-view of the ecological park.
 Many people are drawn to the view of the setting sun, which is a favorite subject for professional photographers who visit the area.

 The Suncheon Drama Set is a model of the downtown and suburb areas of Seoul during the 1980s and the impoverished residential hillside areas of the 1960s.
-Starting at 2 p.m., live guitar, ocarina, and saxophone performances as well as Korean traditional singing performances are held at the theater in the center of the venue.
-The performances are held for thirty minutes every day during the expo period except on Mondays.
+Starting at 2 p.m. on weekends, live guitar, ocarina, and saxophone performances, as well as Korean traditional singing performances are held at the theater in the center of the venue.

 Seonamsa Temple is one of the best places in Suncheon to relax as it has a very peaceful ambiance.
 The thick wooden groves and the valleys with trickling creeks leading up to the temple give the mind and the body a great sense of tranquility.
 Pass Seungseongyo, the famous arched bridge that provides passage over the creek below, and you will soon reach the temple.
 Seonamsa is estimated to be around 1,500 years old.
 The name Seonam (Heavenly Rock) derives its name from a legend that a heavenly being once played the game of Go at the temple grounds.